anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 updated as well as non-updated fields
 ```

-To write a test-case for the above CRUD operation scenario is quite easy using [Zerocode](https://github.com/authorjapps/zerocode/blob/master/README.md#hello-world), just your IDE's **JSON editor is enough** to hook these steps.
-Example of `POST` and `GET` step would look like below(simple and clean)
+To write a test-case for the above CRUD operation scenario is quite easy using [Zerocode](https://github.com/authorjapps/zerocode/blob/master/README.md#hello-world), just our IDE's **JSON editor is easy enough** to hook these steps.
+For instance, `POST` and `GET` step would look like below(simple and clean).

 <img width="624" alt="post_get_user" src="https://user-images.githubusercontent.com/12598420/47145467-bc089400-d2c1-11e8-8707-8e2d2e8c3127.png">

+> _Hosts and ports are externalized to a properties file as usual_

-And at the same time you **don't have to search** for or think hard of any **syntaxes** to do the job.
-That means, you are ready with a BDD scenario test in a couple of minutes with simple JSON steps(see below).
-Advantage here is the tests are instantly readable to anyone because of, it enables simple JSON payloads as it is.
+And at the same time we **don't have to search** for or think hard of any **syntaxes** to do the job.
+That means, we are ready with a BDD scenario test in a couple of minutes with these simple JSON steps(see below).
+Advantage here is the tests are instantly readable to anyone because of, it enables the JSON payload structure as it is with no manipulation needed.

 <img width="566" alt="expanded-simple" src="https://user-images.githubusercontent.com/12598420/45925725-fe34f480-bf12-11e8-941c-cb3ec8da6c3e.png"> <br />